Parental Controls in 2026: A Practical Digital Safety Checklist for Parents

 Week 2

-Turn on location safety only if you truly need it
+Turn on message or activity visibility only if you truly need it

 If you’re looking for a tool to support these habits, Parento App is built around: